juliangiuca/emailer/README.md

 of how long someone was reading your email for.

 ### Config
 Ensure you set the location of the nodeJS app.
-This can be found in config/environments/<environment>.rb
+This can be found in config/environments/<environment>.rb.
+As part of the deployment process I grab all my secret files from BitBucket (database.yml, newrelic.yml).
+Clearly this won't work for you.

 ### FAQ
 ##### Gmail's proxy